Tennessee Medicaid Eligibility: What Seniors Should Know About TennCare

 TennCare is Tennessee’s Medicaid program (funded by both the state and federal governments).
 TennCare’s goal is to pay medical bills for people who cannot afford to pay their own.
 TennCare covers about 20% of the Tennessee population, which includes 1.4 million people with a 12 million dollar budget.
 This includes 50% of Tennessee children and 50% of Tennessee births.

-TennCare is NOT Medicare - it is strictly a Medicaid program.
+TennCare insurance is NOT Medicare – it is strictly a Medicaid program.
 While Medicare is for Tennessee senior citizens, Medicaid is for low-income Tennessee residents of all ages.
 Some people will be eligible for both!
 If you are eligible for TennCare, you will begin with TennCare Medicaid.

 To be eligible for TennCare, you must:

-You are more likely to be eligible if you are under 21, pregnant, are a single parent, are unemployed or receive social security benefits, or live in a nursing home or have a private nurse.
+Tennessee Medicaid eligibility is mainly for those who are under 21, pregnant, are a single parent, are unemployed or receive social security benefits, or live in a nursing home or have a private nurse.
 If you do already receive social security benefits, TennCare will be aware of that and you can be automatically enrolled in Tennessee Medicaid.